Ultrax5/android_device_sony_huashan/README.md

 Then, after doing a repo sync, apply the patches from the tree (cd /home/username/android/device/sony/huashan/patches, ./apply.sh).

-After that, just follow the "normal" building instructions.
+After that, just follow the "normal" building instructions.</div>